symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 the component will re-render like normal, using the new ``$min`` and ``$max`` properties!

-You can also add several “modifiers” to the action:
+You can also add several "modifiers" to the action:

 .. code-block:: twig